-PPG 15 - Planni ng and the Historic Environment 1994 areas, and othe es a full statement of Government policies for the identification and protection of historic buildings, conservation er elements of the historic environment.
+PPG 15 - Planning and the Historic Environment 1994

+This PPG provides a full statement of Government policies for the identification and protection of historic buildings, conservation areas, and other elements of the historic environment.
 It explains the role played by the planning system in their protection.
-It he guidance on archaeology and planning given in PPG 16.
+It complements the guidance on archaeology and planning given in PPG 16.

 Objectives, Targets & Indicators Objectives are for the effective protection of all aspects of the historic environment.
 It is important that new uses are found for buildings whose original use has become obsolete to ensure their continued conservation.